unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 You have advantage on saving throws against tek skills cast by creatures within 5 feet of you.

 #### MAGIC INITIATE
 Choose a class: evangelist, priest, morph, scion, cybernetic, or Arcanist.
-You learn two cantrips of your choice from that class’s tek skill list.
+You learn two cantrips of your choice from that class's tek skill list.

 In addition, choose one 1st-level tek skill from that same list.
 You learn that tek skill and can cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.